repman-io/repman/README.md

  - work as proxy for packagist.org (speed up your local builds)
  - host your private packages
  - allow to create individual access tokens
+ - import private packages from GitHub, GitLab and Bitbucket with one click

 ## Requirements